AKasachova/API_Automation_CSharp/README.md

 ## Usage

-To run tests it is needed to set up Client with appropriate parameters:
+To run tests it is needed to set up Client with appropriate parameters in Testsettings.runsettings file:
 1. Base URL: "http://localhost:<your port>"
 2. Username for authentication: "0oa157tvtugfFXEhU4x7"
 3. Password for authentication: "X7eBCXqlFC7x-mjxG5H91IRv_Bqe1oq7ZwXNA8aq"